immerse-eu/data-validator-guard/README.md

 The script generates a rulebook per system in IMMERSE, however manual changes are required to do!
 To apply these changes, check the Master ID files.

+## 3. Data processing
-The following script carries several tasks after data has been processed in previous scripts IMMERSE0 to IMMERSE1 from this Projects' repository:
+The following script carries several tasks after data has been already processed in previous scripts IMMERSE0 to IMMERSE1 from this Projects' repository:

 - immerse0_checking_each_id_list
 - immerse1_preprocessing_dmmh